Ravenholdt-TC/SimcScripts/README.md

 The result is a CSV file containing the DPS increases for each Trinket and Item Level compared to the Template profile.

+General simulation parameters can be set in `TrinketSimulationConfig.simc`.

 ## Combinator

 This script will run a template for whatever talent permutation you would like to